Taylor Walls Player Props: Rays vs. Royals

-Taylor Walls -- with a slugging percentage of .303 in his past 10 games (including zero home runs) -- will be in action for the Tampa Bay Rays versus the Kansas City Royals, with Jordan Lyles on the mound, on June 24 at 4:10 PM ET.
+Taylor Walls -- with a slugging percentage of .324 in his past 10 games (including no home runs) -- will be in action for the Tampa Bay Rays against the Kansas City Royals, with Daniel Lynch on the mound, on June 25 at 1:40 PM ET.

-He strung together two hits (going 2-for-4 with a double and two RBI) in his last appearance against the Royals.
+In his most recent game he had a one-hit showing (1-for-4) against the Royals.

 Taylor Walls Game Info & Props vs. the Royals